 Sometimes you can look at as much data as you like, but the results won’t become clear.
 That’s due to the complexity of human beings and our ever-changing behaviors.

 Some content just works best “in the moment,” whatever time of day that may be.
 For example, if your industry is suddenly receiving significant news coverage, your content is more likely to engage with the public, as it is relevant and timely.
 Or if you’ve just launched a new TV ad, then posting similar content online may catch a customer’s attention easier and perform better.

 Why is there no universal best time to post on Facebook?

 This is due to the fact that content crush is well and truly upon us.
 There is more content shared via Facebook than ever before and more than any one person could ever consume.
 Facebook needs to filter content to the individual, to keep them engaged and on their platform.
 Their algorithm determines exactly what is shown to us every time we open the Facebook app.

 All in all, that means that each of our individual experiences on Facebook is slightly different, which makes it impossible to pick a perfect time to engage everybody.

 If you create quality content and are able to “hack the Facebook algorithm” with the strategies outlined in this article, then your business will see a greater return on ad spend.

 Facebook, however, isn’t the only website you need to consider in your content publishing approach, but it’s a good place to start, learn and optimize.

-Why not let our unique blend of experienced team and innovative machine at Optily create the perfect marketing strategy for you to work across all major social media platforms.
+Why not let our unique blend of an experienced team and innovative machine at Optily create the perfect marketing strategy for you to work across all major social media platforms.
 At the home of Universal Marketing Strategies, we know how to create and execute the perfect cross-platform strategy for all businesses.
-Start your journey of cross channel optimization here.
+Start your journey of cross-channel optimization here.